ber12345/Farm-game/README.md

 #
 #### Conclusions
-While doing this coursework I learned new things like factory method pattern, how to do unit testing and how to write and read from files.
+<p>While doing this coursework I learned new things like factory method pattern, how to do unit testing and how to write and read from files.
 This application became a simple game about farming with relatively limited game functions which still were hard to code right, but after a while everything worked.
 This application could be extended by adding more plants and animals, also adding more functions like watering the plants for them to grow or actually earning money from interacting with animals.
 Also days could be added so your plants take a certain amount of days to grow and you pass the days by sleeping.
-But it would be too difficult for me to code as of now so this program is what i have.
+But it would be too difficult for me to code as of now so this program is what i have.<br>